gschleusner1972/strange_matter/README.md

 Actual data in a Strange Matter project is organized in components and relationships.
 Components are JSON headers that refer to data payloads, which can be in any format a user or tool generates.
 Relationships are defined in the same way as components, just without payloads, and can describe any kind of semantic relation between two components.
 A relationship between a component and entity is done by sharing a relationship with an Entity ID  component.

-A detail walkthrough the of the reasoning, concepts the key technical concopets can be found in the wiki.
+A detail walkthrough the of the reasoning, requirements and key technical components can be found in the wiki.

 https://github.com/magnetar-io/strange_matter/wiki